yoanlcq/x11_gl_alsa_freetype_challenge/README.md

 - Camera shaking effect;
 - Some text rendering;

+The game avoids matrices like the plague because I'm too lazy to implement them, but obviously I'd care if it was something I would ship.

 # Dependencies
 You should be fine _running_ the executable (if I distribute one) out-of-the-box on amd64, however for compiling you'll need (provided I haven't left out anything):